-A few weeks back, FinTech companies were out in full force to demo new innovations at FinovateEurope.
+A few weeks back, Fintech companies were out in full force to demo new innovations at FinovateEurope.
 FinovateEurope is a conference that focuses exclusively on showcasing the most innovative financial technologies over two intense days.
-After sitting through the live demos and learning more about what the companies have to offer on the exhibition floor, I’ve picked my five start-ups to watch out for out of the 67 that took part.
+After sitting through the live demos and learning more about what the companies have to offer on the exhibition floor, I’ve picked my five fintech start-ups to watch out for out of the 67 that took part.

 Last month, we saw quite a few companies aiming their solutions at small businesses.
 Solutions ranging from document management, to storage and expense management.
-This is quite a rich sector for FinTech start-ups, given small businesses need a lot of support to help manage their finances.
+This is quite a rich sector for Fintech start-ups, given small businesses need a lot of support to help manage their finances.
 They are labelled as the “lifeblood of the economy” for a reason, so ensuring their operational efficiency is crucial.

 The term “mobile” has been taken to new levels this year.
 There are a number of companies that are making mobile waves in the innovation stakes, all of which are extremely ground-breaking.

 One striking mobile nuance was the advantage of mobile image capture.
 It’s clear that using images as a means of data input will help alleviate the tedium of manual entry.
 Xpenditure has brought one of the world’s most frustrating and boring procedures into an easy to use mobile app.
 The company believes in partnerships, using its app to integrate with accounting and ERP solutions, payroll service providers and card issuers to streamline how expenses are processed.
 It’s a boring job, but someone has to do it!
-At least with Xpenditure, you can drastically minimise the time spent on it.
+At least with Xpenditure, you can drastically minimize the time spent on it.

 Another hot mobile-based candidate is Jumio, which have been on our radar for a while.
 Taking on big issues like fraud, the company uses identification innovation to simplify web and mobile transactions.